 Executive Master’s in Leadership Program for DCPS Principals

-In 2013, Georgetown began a partnership with District of Columbia Public Schools (DCPS) to provide leadership training to principals and central office staff.
-Georgetown's McDonough School of Business created a customized Executive Master's in Leadership program for the principals.
+In 2013, Georgetown began a partnership with District of Columbia Public Schools (DCPS) to provide leadership training to principals and central office staff, and in 2017 charter school leaders were included for the first time.
+Georgetown’s McDonough School of Business created a customized Executive Master’s in Leadership program for the principals.
 The first cohort of 25 principals graduated in December 2013.
-A second cohort of 14 principals and 6 central office staff began in January 2014.

 College Access and Success Progams